-From 2012 to 2015 I was the editor and producer of CBS Local’s Man Cave Daily (believe me, I tried to get the name changed, but I like to think we rose above expectations most of the time), and from 2016 to 2019 I was a senior editor at Thrillist.
-I put in my notice there to give freelance a full-time go and conclude some of my earlier comic book stories.
+From 2012 to 2015 I was the editor and producer of CBS Local’s Man Cave Daily (believe me, I tried to get the name changed…though I like to think we rose above expectations most of the time), and from 2016 to 2019 I was a senior editor at Thrillist.
+I put in my notice to resume freelance full-time while concluding some of my earlier comic book stories.
+(It’s going pretty well!)
 Once in a while you’ll find me performing stand-up around NYC.

 But mostly I ride bikes and eat tacos.

 was born in San Carlos de Bariloche.
 At the age of 17 he studied filmmaking in La Plata and then Buenos Aires, where he now alternates his passion for filmmaking and comics.
 He has worked as an assistant and inker for professional pencilers, drawn children’s stories, storyboards and illustration for “A4 manos” studio in La Plata (including numerous uncredited works).
 He is the regular artist for Hannibal Goes to Rome and a contributor to DOSE, both since 2007.